wix/wix-ui/docs/tools/register-meta.wip.md

-# Component meta data
+# Component meta data (WIP)

-component meta data helps us create automatics tests and tooling for the component.
+component meta data helps us create automatic tests and tooling for the component.

 every component in wix-ui-core must be registered with meta data.